 As a general rule, all other travellers are subject to visa requirements, although citizens of some countries may enter Greece for a short stay of up to 90 days without a visa.

 For further information, visit the website of the Greek Ministry of Foreign Affairs: https://www.mfa.gr/en/visas/

 To enjoy peace of mind during your stay in Greece, visit the website of the Ministry of Foreign Affairs of your country.

 Here are a few basic Greek phrases that will make your stay in Athens a little easier:

-In restaurants, a service charge is usually included in the bill.
+In Athens like elsewhere in Greece, a service charge is usually included in the restaurant bill.
 Tips are therefore optional, but appreciated.
 If the service is especially friendly and attentive, feel free to leave a little something extra for the waiting staff.
 There is no strict guideline for the percentage, so it is entirely up to you.
 It is also customary to round up the price of taxi fares and to tip a few euros to hotel porters and ferry stewards.